Post Disposition Dismissals and Reductions

 Currently the Merced County Public Defender’s Office does not charge a fee for Expungement, however, The Superior court does charge a filing fee of $150.00 for both misdemeanor and felony offenses.
 Only Money Orders or Cashier's Checks are accepted.
 However, there is a fee waiver that you may fill out for the filing fee if you are eligible.

-- It will allow you on most job applications to legally state that you were not convicted of a crime.
-However, if you are applying for a job as a peace officer (police officer, highway patrolman, sheriff’s deputy, etc.), you are required to disclose the conviction and subsequent expungement on the job application.
+(However, if you are applying for a job as a peace officer (police officer, highway patrolman, sheriff’s deputy, etc.), you are required to disclose the conviction and subsequent expungement on the job application.)

-- For felony convictions, a Post Disposition Dismissal is the first step in applying for a pardon.
+- Is the first step in applying for a pardon for felony convictions

 Reduction of a Felony to a Misdemeanor